What is Required

 What about accessibility?

-We value making the Advocacy Learning Center accessible to all participants and will strive to ensure that our training events and other course components are as accessible as possible.
+We value making the Advocacy Learning Center accessible to all participants and will strive to ensure that our virtual trainings are as accessible as possible.

 Upon selection, team members will be asked to complete an accessibility survey to determine your specific accessibility needs.
-We will make every effort to offer an environment that allows you to fully participate in Learning Center activities.
-For example, sign language interpreters will be made available, upon request, for the meeting times during training events.
-We will seek to provide accessible lodging facilities, arrange to accommodate personal care attendants, supply braille and large-print materials, and address dietary and other needs upon request.
+We will make every effort to offer an environment that allows you to fully participate in Advocacy Learning Center activities.
+For example, ASL and other spoken language interpreters will be made available upon request.
+We will seek to provide closed captioning, supply braille and large-print materials and address other needs upon request.

 Interested?
 Let’s talk!

 We’re happy to talk with advocacy programs about this opportunity.
 Call Praxis at 651-699-8000 ext.
 1600, or e-mail: firstname.lastname@example.org.